mayankshouche/DSLabFinalProject/index.md

 ![](images/2020-12-09-22-25-10.png)

-As is apparent in the figure above, every state had a majority of Democratic leaning tweets, resulting in all fifty states being represented as Democratic in our model.
+As is apparent
+igure above, every state had a majority of Democratic leaning tweets, resulting in all fifty states being represented as Democratic in our model.
 While this may be inaccurate in reality, this result is to be expected, given Twitter's strong left-leaning user base.
 More information about Twitter's Democratic bias can be found in this article: https://www.pewresearch.org/internet/2019/04/24/sizing-up-twitter-users/?fbclid=IwAR24phc18jN9YdApo19PxbjacP2qujtmrIiAVoEi1c2BrbtW0h_POCbQ-lA

 Despite this clear liberal bias, our results still clearly indicated which states had more dominant conservative tendencies.